 Minnesota Premises Liability Lawyer & Attorney

-Because the law in Minnesota generally favors business owners and homeowners over the victims of an injury on property, many lawyers will not handle these types of cases.
-It’s definitely not as simple as saying the property owner is automatically responsible when someone is injured on their premises.
-At the Rochlin Law Firm, Ltd. our lawyers have successfully handled numerous injury cases occurring on the property of a homeowner or business.
+Because the law in Minnesota generally favors business owners and homeowners over the victims of an injury on property, many lawyers will not take these types of cases.
+It’s definitely not as simple as saying the property owner is automatically responsible when someone is injured on their premises – which is a common misconception.
+However, at the Rochlin Law Firm, Ltd. our lawyers have successfully handled numerous injury cases occurring on the property of a homeowner or business.
 This includes slip and fall injuries, trip and fall injuries, and many other types of injuries that can occur on other people’s premises.
 (In the picture above, our attorney represented a young man who was injured when he stepped out on the second floor balcony of his apartment, and the deck collapsed.)
 If you have been injured on someone’s property in Minnesota, please contact our firm to discuss your potential case with a lawyer.